 - Those at imminent risk of institutional placement

-General details of the ACIS Pilot’s parameters can be found in the CMS Special Terms and Conditions (STCs) for the HealthChoice Medicaid §1115 Demonstration (No. 28 and 29).
-Attachment E of the STCs provides additional information about the ACIS Pilot program.
+under the CMS Special Terms and Conditions (STCs) for the HealthChoice Medicaid §1115 Demonstration (No. 28 and 29).
+Attachment F of the STCs serves as the ACIS Pilot Protocol and provides additional information for pilot operations.